nylar357/psutil_scripts/README.md

-# psutil_scripts
-python scripts to use forreporting a variety of system information
+'' These are some very useful python scripts based upon psutil''